design-rrr/shock-docs/docs/pub/docker.md

 Network host is used so the service can reach a local LND via localhost.
 LND is assumed to be under the users home folder, update these resources as needed.

+> **Note:** ensure you create a `cronjob` in your Docker container to periodically create or update your channels backup in case of boating accident.